viamrobotics/docs/docs/program/extend/SDK-as-server.md

 ## Why use the SDK to create a custom component implementation?

 While the main Viam RDK is written in Go, you can create custom components using the Viam SDKs (like Python) and connect them to a robot as a remote component.
-This allows you to use hardware that is not natively supported by Viam, without having to use Go if you prefer not to.
+This allows you to use hardware that is not natively supported by Viam.
-Once you have created and registered your custom component with `viam-server`, you will be able to control and monitor your component from the Viam SDK and from the [Viam app](https://app.viam.com/).
+Once you create and register your custom component with `viam-server`, you will be able to control and monitor your component from the Viam SDK and from the [Viam app](https://app.viam.com/).

 ## What is required to create a custom component?